tarantool/doc/doc/book/admin/server_introspection.rst

 * :doc:`/reference/reference_lua/box_stat` (introspect Tarantool
   request and network statistics)

-You can also try `prometheus <https://github.com/tarantool/metrics/tree/master/metrics/plugins/prometheus>`_, a plugin that makes it easy to collect metrics (e.g. memory usage or number of requests) from Tarantool applications and databases and expose them via the Prometheus protocol.
+Finally, there is the `metrics <https://github.com/tarantool/metrics/tree/master/metrics>`_ library, which enables collecting metrics (such as memory usage or number of requests) from Tarantool applications and expose them via various protocols, including Prometheus.
+Check :ref:`Monitoring <monitoring>` for more details.

 **Example**